starjardin/React-Country-Quiz/README.md

       Work Demo
     </a>?
 -   What was your experience?
--   Well, This has been the funnest project ever, I learned using custom    hooks that I first happy with to know it.
+-   Well, This has been the funnest project ever, I learned using custom    hooks which I am happy with to know a litle bit about it.
+I also learned to use proptypes but so far it's still blury but I am sure in long time of proctice it will come
--   Your wisdom? :)
+-   Wisdom that I would like to share is that, it is very crucial to have a general idea about what the app is doing and start to break big problems to smaller once.
+No matter hoe tough it is, break the big problem as small as possible before tackling them.

 ### Built With